William-King977/cloud_computing_and_aws/README.md

 When the presentation layer (interface) runs on a client and a data layer/structure (database) gets stored on a server.
 Basically, when each instance is run on a separate machine.
 It separates these two components into different locations.
 Having separate layers can improve performance and scalability.

 ## EC2
-* Elastic Compute Cloud
-* Infrastructure running on the cloud
-* Very flexible and scalable
+Elastic Compute Cloud provides scalable computing capacity in the AWS cloud.
+Effectively running virtual computing environments (instances) on the cloud.
+Some benefits:
+* Scalable - can scale up or down based on changes in requirements
+* No need for hardware up front - can develop and deploy applications faster
+* Secure - has security configurations with security groups

 ## Virtual Private Cloud (VPC)
 VPC is a service that lets you launch AWS resources in a logically isolated (secure) virtual network that you define.
 Services, such as EC2 instances, can be launched into the VPC.